Platform Cache for Transactions

 Salesforce Platform Cache is a distributed caching service that stores frequently accessed data in memory.
-Before using platform cache with Triton, you'll need to:
+Triton leverages platform cache to store transaction IDs, making them accessible across different execution contexts without requiring direct parameter passing.

 Triton uses platform cache to store transaction IDs, making them accessible across different execution contexts.
 This is particularly useful when: